A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Review of Previous Work

 With the increasing focus on ED tasks, several dedicated datasets have been proposed.
 In 2016, the MDBD dataset\cite{MK2016A} was introduced, containing 100 high-resolution (1280$\times$720) images, each annotated by multiple annotators.
 While initially designed for boundary detection, it has been widely adopted in ED research.
 In 2020, the BIPED dataset\cite{SR2020Dense} was specifically developed for ED tasks, featuring 250 high-resolution (1280$\times$720) RGB images with precise edge annotations, later refined in its BIPED2 version.
 In 2021, BRIND\cite{PH2021RINDNet} was introduced as a re-annotation of BSDS500, categorizing edges into four types: reflectance, illumination, normal, and depth edges.
 More recently, UDED\cite{SL2023Tiny}, proposed in 2023, consists of 29 high-quality images with carefully labeled edges, curated from multiple datasets.

-A fundamental challenge in all ED datasets is annotation noise.
-Since edge labels are based on human annotations, perfect accuracy is unattainable, and inconsistencies arise both between annotators and even within the same annotator across multiple attempts.
+A fundamental and persistent challenge across all ED datasets is annotation noise.
+Since edge labels are based on human annotations, perfect accuracy is unattainable, and inconsistencies inevitably arise both across different annotators and even within the same annotator across multiple attempts.
 As a result, various studies have focused on refining human-labeled data or enhancing model robustness to noisy annotations\cite{FG2023Practical, WD2024One}.

 Regardless of the dataset used, data augmentation is widely recognized as essential in ED tasks.
 Common augmentation techniques include rotation, flipping, cropping, resizing, and gamma transformations.
 However, augmentation strategies vary across studies.
-For instance, in HED\cite{XT2015Holistically}, images are rotated at 16 different angles, flipped, and cropped to obtain 32 augmented images per sample.
+In HED\cite{XT2015Holistically}, images are rotated at 16 different angles, flipped, and cropped to obtain 32 augmented images per sample.
 In RIND\cite{PH2021RINDNet}, only four rotations with flips (without cropping) are applied, resulting in eight augmented images per sample.
 In contrast, Dexi\cite{SS2023Dense} employs a more aggressive augmentation strategy, incorporating 16 rotations, flips, cropping, and three gamma transformations, generating 288 augmented images per sample.
-While extensive augmentation increases data diversity, its impact on model performance remains an open question, but excessive augmentation can significantly increase training costs.
+While extensive augmentation increases data diversity, its actual impact on edge localization performance remains an open question, and excessive augmentation can significantly increase training costs.
+Moreover, existing augmentation strategies operate exclusively on human-annotated data and inherently propagate annotation noise.
+To the best of our knowledge, no existing augmentation strategy incorporates noiseless training data to guide the model toward learning the accurate edge.